OCA/edi-framework/edi_core_oca/readme/CONFIGURE.md

-This module aims to provide an infrastructure to simplify interchangeability of documents between systems providing a configuration platform.
-It will be inherited by other modules in order to define the proper implementations of components.
+This module aims to provide an infrastructure bases to simplify interchangeability of documents between systems providing a configuration platform.
+It will be inherited by other modules in order to define the proper implementations.

 In order to define a new Exchange Record, we need to configure:

 - Backend Type
 - Exchange Type
 - Backend
-- Components

 ## Jobs